vmvargas/gabobrown-website/src/pages/portfolio/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: portfolio-post
-title: 'JoyCus: An Illustration System'
+title: 'JoyCus: An Illustration Systema'
 date: 2017-05-01T14:04:10.000Z
 description: >-
   This illustration system is a way to enrich a Loycus's visual language and say